Sari Nusseibeh: Affiliations

 Nusseibeh is head and founder of the Palestinian Consultancy Group, co-founder and member of several Palestinian institutions including the Jerusalem Friends of the Sick Society, the Federation of Employees in the Education Sector in the West Bank, the Arab Council for Public Affairs, the Committee Confronting the Iron Fist, and the Jerusalem Arab Council.
 He is also on the advisory board of The International Center for Ethics, Justice and Public Life at Brandeis University.

-Internationally, Nusseibeh is a member of the McGill Middle East Program's Executive and Management Committees.
+Internationally, Nusseibeh is a member of the McGill Middle East Program's (MMEP) Executive and Management Committees.
 In November 2007, following the publication of Once Upon a Country: A Palestinian Life, he traveled to Montreal, Canada, to lecture on the MMEP and his vision of peace.